flavienbwk/book-devops/eng/AUDIOBOOK.md

 This practice offers several benefits:

-- Documentation: IaC scripts are written in programming languages or using standardized configuration files.
+- Documentation.
+IaC scripts are written in programming languages or using standardized configuration files.
 The engineer reviewing the project can directly see how the configuration works and how to use or modify it.
-- Reliability: IaC scripts can be executed by machines or humans, depending on the desired environment (development, staging, production) following algorithmic rules.
+- Reliability.
+IaC scripts can be executed by machines or humans, depending on the desired environment following algorithmic rules.
 There's nothing more reliable than code executed by a machine over a human.
 It's also possible to implement security checks depending on who runs these scripts.
-- Replayability: every IaC script should be idempotent, meaning running the same script one or more times should produce the same effect on the infrastructure.
+- Replayability. every IaC script should be idempotent, meaning running the same script one or more times should produce the same effect on the infrastructure.
 This makes it faster to develop and modify compared to traditional scripts.
-- Versioning: IaC scripts - like any other algorithm - can be versioned.
+- Versioning.
+IaC scripts - like any other algorithm - can be versioned.
 This allows tracking their changes and being peer-reviewed by all technical teams over time.

 Common technologies for these tasks include: Ansible, Terraform, Puppet, and SaltStack.

 Each has its pros, cons, and community.
 Some complement each other.
-The key is to adopt a standardized format (not necessarily using only one technology) so your SRE teams can navigate it.
+The key is to adopt a standardized format so your SRE teams can navigate it.
 A newcomer will greatly benefit from these practices, and your most seasoned engineers can incrementally improve these algorithms.

-You can start by automating your infrastructures with basic scripts (bash, Powershell) and then move on to more advanced technologies like Ansible that will standardize your configurations.
+You can start by automating your infrastructures with basic scripts (e.g., bash, Powershell) and then move on to more advanced technologies like Ansible that will standardize your configurations.

-Refer to the GitHub project "ToDevOps" to see this technology in action.

-For supervising and automating these admin tasks, advanced tools like Ansible AWX, Ansible Tower (fig. <spanc/>\ref{fig:2020ansibletowerinterface}), RedHat Satellite, Alcali, Uyuni, or Palantir Apollo might be worth considering, depending on your organization's maturity level.
+For supervising and automating these admin tasks, advanced tools like Ansible AWX, Ansible Tower or Palantir Apollo might be worth considering, depending on your organization's maturity level.

-!Interface displaying Ansible tasks launched in Ansible Tower.
-Extracted from the article by Stuart CUNLIFFE[ on IBM's blog.\label{fig:2020ansibletowerinterface}](./images/2020ansibletowerinterface.png)

 Remember that maintaining infrastructure is complex, so keep it simple!
-Don't rush to adopt the latest technology just because it's "sexy": the more technologies and abstraction layers you add, the larger and more experienced your team needs to be to maintain and fix it (see chapter "Too big, too soon").
+Don't rush to adopt the latest technology just because it's "sexy": the more technologies and abstraction layers you add, the larger and more experienced your team needs to be to maintain and fix it.

 ### Test-driven development